nf-core/rangeland/docs/usage.md

 - `"SEN2B"`: 10-band Sentinel-2B

 Note that the specified identifiers have to match the data made available to the workflow.
-In other words, satellite data for e.g. Landsat 5 can't be processed if it was not supplied using the `input` parameter.
+In other words, satellite data for e.g. Landsat 5 can't be processed if it was not supplied using the `--input` parameter.

 The satellite identifiers can be passed as follows: